americanexpress/one-app/docs/recipes/PWA.md

 function useOffline() {
   const [offline, setOffline] = React.useState(false);
+  // since One App renders both client-side and server-side,
+  // useLayoutEffect was used to prevent the hook from running
+  // during SSR
   React.useLayoutEffect(() => {
+    // Alternatively, we can add `if (global.BROWSER) { ... }`
-    const updateStatus = () => setOffline(isOffline());
+    // and place any references to the `window` in that block const updateStatus = () => setOffline(isOffline());
     window.addEventListener('online', updateStatus);
     window.addEventListener('offline', updateStatus);